Remarketing: the Ultimate Guide

 Let’s get started.

-Remarketing (also called “retargeting” or “behavioral retargeting”) is a powerful way to re-engage people who have previously interacted with your brand.
+Remarketing (also called “retargeting”) is a powerful way to re-engage people who have previously interacted with your brand.

 I’ve also seen firsthand how well it works for small and medium-sized businesses.
 Our agency clients’ average cost per acquisition from Google Ads remarketing is 32% lower than from regular search ads (and 65% lower than regular display).

 Results like these make it clear: you should be using remarketing if you aren’t already.